ATTCKDigital/FLEX/components/README.md

 List of base components

 ### Adding components
-To create a new acf component, duplicate `components/component_template` in the `components` folder and rename as per naming conventions below.
-Once the component is created, register and enable it in `config/global-variables/blocks.php`.
-(More info in `boilerplate-child/README.md`)
+To create a new acf component, duplicate `components/component_template` in the child `components` folder and rename as per naming conventions below.
+Once the component is created, register and enable it in the child `config/global-variables/blocks.php`.
+(More info in `boilerplate-child/README.md`).

+If an existing ACF component needs to be edited for the project, copy the component folder to the child's `components` folder and make changes there.
+Changes made to this component in the child theme will override existing.

 #### How to use a component in a front end template:
 To include a component in a front end template: